Chiqing173/TeachFay-Term4-Assessment2/README.md

 # TeachFay-Term4-Assessment2
-this is a text for job
+this is a text for job!